 Another entity that’s not addressing these anonymous contributions?
-The Internal Revenue Service.
+The Internal Revenue Service (IRS).
 According to former agency analysts, the IRS is expected to simply ignore these types of nonprofit groups, whose growing abuse of tax laws will continue shielding the identities of their donors in the 2016 race.

 These dark money groups are expected to increase their political spending in the 2016 election, even though such nonprofits, including 501(c)(4) and 501(c)(6) organizations, are supposed to be dedicated to social welfare initiatives under the terms of their tax exemption.
 The terms of exemption explicitly preclude participation in political campaigns.
 According to the IRS, a social welfare nonprofit must operate “to further the common good and general welfare of the people of the community.”
 Further, social welfare nonprofits must not restrict the use of facilities and resources to employees or members of private groups or corporations.

-While candidates’ affiliated Super PACs (political action committees) must disclose the sources of their donations, nonprofit social welfare groups can perform many of the same campaign activities as a Super PAC – like organizing advertising campaigns – while allowing complete anonymity for campaign donors.
+While candidates’ affiliated super PACs must disclose the sources of their donations, nonprofit social welfare groups can perform many of the same campaign activities as a super PAC — like organizing advertising campaigns — while allowing complete anonymity for campaign donors.
 It’s a dark money strategy many candidates are already embracing in the run-up to 2016.

 According to The New York Times, Jeb Bush, Marco Rubio and six other Republican presidential candidates have already set up such social welfare nonprofits to raise hundreds of millions for their presidential campaigns in 2016, while Democratic contender Hillary Clinton is currently considering a similar approach.

 Since the 2010 Citizens United ruling paved the way for dark money groups to mete out millions from corporate donors into federal elections, the IRS has done little to enforce limits on nonprofit groups’ political activity.